 - Main cities: Stable 4G/5G, perfect for streaming, browsing, and video calls.

-- Rural areas and nature: Coverage can drop to 3G or even lose signal in remote areas.
+- Rural areas and nature: Coverage may drop to 3G or even lose signal in remote spots.

-How many GB do you need to travel to Thailand?
+How many GB do you need for traveling in Thailand?

 This is the million-dollar question.
 The short answer: 15-20 GB for 14 days.
 The long answer depends on how you use your phone during the trip.